schwaaa/clap-imgui/README.md

 ---
 ### ImGui

-The UI for this example is presented via [ImGui](https://github.com/ocornut/imgui).
-ImGui is easy to misunderstand so please read [the ImGui README](https://github.com/ocornut/imgui#readme).
+The UI for this example is presented via [Dear ImGui](https://github.com/ocornut/imgui).
+The ImGui concept is easy to misunderstand so please read [the Dear ImGui README](https://github.com/ocornut/imgui#readme).
+The key concept is that the caller (this plugin) does not retain any state related to the UI.
+This allows developers to quickly prototype controls.

-ImGui allows developers to quickly prototype controls.
+100% of the plugin's UI code is in `plugin_impl__draw()`, a single small function.
 For example, this is the code for the volume slider, which draws the control, handles mouse and keyboard input, and links the control to the voldb variable:

 ```ImGui::SliderFloat("Volume", &voldb, -60.0f, 12.0f, "%+.1f dB", 1.0f);```